 The Aitkin County Probation Agent currently administers a Juvenile Diversion Program in conjunction with the Aitkin County Attorney's Office.
 Diversion level youth are typically first time, lower risk petty or status clients.
 The County Attorney's Office will petition more serious offenses or juveniles with prior legal or diversion history.
 Eligibility criterion is established by the Aitkin County Attorney's Office.
 Services provided to Juvenile Diversion clients by ACCC include a cognitive-behavioral component.
 Juvenile clients are not assessed by a formal assessment tool for risk.
-Each juvenile on diversion provides service work in the community for six hours.
-Approximately 30 clients are on diversion and/or participating in the restorative justice as a diversion method at any given time.
+Each juvenile on diversion provides service work in the community, an education component and school attendance tracking.
+Approximately 20 clients are on diversion and/or participating in the restorative justice as a diversion method at any given time.